piragna1/financial-advisor/README.md

 ### Authentication
 This system uses JWT authentication process with tokens.
 #### Sign up
-POST method should be executed with the corresponded information in order to successfully sign up to the system.
+Send POST request to http://localhost:3000/auth/register  with the corresponded information in order to successfully sign up to the system.
 See the following example:
+{
+    "name":"Gonzalo",
+    "lastName":"Varela Alagna",
+    "email":"gvalagna@gmail.com",
+    "password":"gvalagnA$4"
+}
+##### Example of response:
 #### Sign in
-POST method should be executed with the corresponded information in order to successfully sign in to the system.
+Send POST request to http://localhost:3000/auth/login  with the corresponded information in order to successfully sign in to the system.
 See the following example:
+{
+  "email": "gvalagna@gmail.com",
+  "password": "gvalagnA$4"
+}
+##### Example of response: